-Mother ‘held in Dubai for three days after one glass of wine on flight’
+Mother Ellie Holman ‘held in Dubai for three days after one glass of wine on flight’

 She was released on bail and told her passport has been confiscated until the case is concluded.
 She said she has lost more than £30,000 in legal fees and missed work.

-Ms Holman is now spending time with her other children Suri, nine, and Noah, eight, who have flown out to Dubai to see her while Gary returns home with Bibi.
+Holman is now spending time with her other children Suri and Noah, who have flown out to Dubai to see her while Gary returns home with Bibi.

-Radha Stirling, chief executive of Detained in Dubai, said: “The UAE maintains a deliberately misleading facade that alcohol consumption is perfectly legal for visitors.

-“Tourists cannot be blamed for believing that the Emirates are tolerant of Western drinking habits, but this is far from reality.
+Radha Stirling, chief executive of Detained in Dubai, said: "Tourists cannot be blamed for believing that the Emirates are tolerant of Western drinking habits, but this is far from reality.

 "It is wholly illegal for any tourist to have any level of alcohol in their blood, even if consumed in flight and provided by Dubai’s own airline.
 It is illegal to consume alcohol at a bar, a hotel and a restaurant and if breathalysed, that person will be jailed."

-Ms Stirling called on the Foreign and Commonwealth Office (FCO) and the UK Government generally to do more to “protect” British nationals, and claimed airlines were “complicit” and needed to be held “accountable”.
+Stirling called on the Foreign and Commonwealth Office (FCO) and the UK Government generally to do more to "protect" British nationals, and claimed airlines needed to be held "accountable".

 The FCO and Emirates have been contacted for comment.